This is a Jenkins Plugin to do security vulnerabilities scan on registries and local images with NeuVector Scanner.

 Setup the configuration in Jenkins

-1. After installing the plugin, find the ‘NeuVector Vulnerability Scanner’ section in the global configuration page (Jenkins ‘Configure System’).
-Enter values for the NeuVector Controller IP, port, username, and password.
+After installed the plugin, you will find the ‘NeuVector Vulnerability Scanner’ section in the global configuration page (Jenkins ‘Configure System’).
+Enter values for the "Controller & Scanner" mode which includes NeuVector Scanner source name, controller IP, port, username, and password.
 You may click the ‘Test Connection’ button to validate the values.
 It will show ‘Connection Success’ or an error message.